Skip to content

 Well-Designed API

-Instead of a bloated Assert facade with ~2300 lines (as in PHPUnit), Testo provides:
+Instead of a single bloated Assert\PHPUnit\Framework\Assert facade, Testo provides:

-• Assert — for assertions (checked here and now)
+• Assert\Testo\Assert — for assertions (checked here and now).

-• Expect — for expectations (checked after test completion)
+• Expect\Testo\Expect — for expectations (checked after test completion).

 • Pipe assertions — grouping by types for cleaner code: